Vault / Film Archive / Painted Stages

 Mulan, 1998, acrylics

-Featured in Walt Disney World Feature Animation Exhibition, Disney’s Hollywood Studios, 1998
+Acrylics on acetate, 1997, featured in Walt Disney World Feature Animation Exhibition, Disney’s Hollywood Studios, 1998

 image.png